State postulate

 A more general statement of the state postulate says:

 the state of a simple system is completely specified by r+1 independent, intensive properties where r is the number of significant work interactions.

-A system is considered to be a simple compressible one in the absence of certain effects which are uncommon in many engineering applications.
-These are electromagnetic and gravitational fields, surface tension, and motion.
-For such a system, only two independent intensive variables are sufficient to derive all the others by use of an equation of state.
-In the case of a more complex system, additional variables must be measured in order to solve for the complete state.
-For example, if gravitation is significant then an elevation may be required.

-Two properties are considered independent if one can be varied while the other is held constant.
-For example, temperature and specific volume are always independent.
-However, temperature and pressure are independent only for a single-phase system; for a multiphase system (such as a mixture of gas and liquid) this is not the case. (e.g., boiling point (temperature) depends on elevation (ambient pressure)).
+Two intensive variables are sufficient to derive all the others by use of an equation of state.
+Three are used for more complex systems in order to solve for the complete state.
+In a multiphase system (such as a mixture of gas and liquid) this is not the case. (e.g., boiling point (temperature) depends on elevation (ambient pressure)).

 In addition, while the state postulate defines how many independent properties are required to completely define a state, it does not necessarily guarantee that such a state will be unique.
 For example, for single-phase water near 4 °C, a given density and pressure pair can actually correspond to two different liquid states with two different temperatures.
 However, for a simple compressible system, certain pairs of intensive properties are guaranteed to define a unique state provided that they are independent (e.g. temperature and density, or temperature and pressure).